blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_intro.md

-Unsurprisingly, group-level turnout varies by state: each state has a different mix of eligible voters, with different distributions of age and education, etc.  We are interested in the different impact that state-level policies have on VOC vs WNHV so we look at the turnout gap, the difference between VOC turnout and WNHV turnout in order to avoid confusion coming fromt the overall level of turnout in each state.
+Unsurprisingly, group-level turnout varies by state: each state has a different mix of eligible voters, with different distributions of age and education, etc.  We are interested in the impact of state-level policies on turnout of VOC vs WNHV, so we look at the turnout gap, the difference between VOC turnout and WNHV turnout–positive “gaps” indicate higher turnout among VOC, negative indicate higher turnout among WHNV[^1].

+[^1]: We could look instead at the state-specific
+    effect on VOC turnout alone, but variations among states in *overall* turnout makes this difficult to interpret.

-Below we chart the modeled 2020 turnout gap in each state along with the average gap
+Below we chart the 2020 turnout gap in each state along with the average gap
 (about -9%, marked by a vertical orange line) to illustrate the range seen among the states (and DC).
-Since these turnout estimates are produced from a model–more on this below–we also include 90% confidence intervals for our estimates.
+Since these turnout estimates are produced from a model[^2] we also include 90% confidence intervals for our estimates.

+[^2]: As we’ll discuss below, the data on the demographic makeup of voters is sparse.
+    So we don’t *know* the demographics of all voters.
+We use an MRP model of that sparse data to infer the demographics of all the voters, and these inferences have uncertaintly, reflected in the confidence intervals.